-While the formation of county level Conviction Integrity Units (CIU's) has been a great first step in correcting the wrongful convictions of the past, they are not enough.
+Thank you for all that you have done in working towards reforming California's justice system.
+Unfortunately, there are some lingering problems in the execution of these reforms and I must ask for your help.
+The Conviction Integrity Units (CIU) that were formed to investigate and overturn wrongful convictions are not doing their jobs.
 There is no incentive or sense of urgency for them to overturn convictions.
 Since they are a part of the district attorney's office whose enforcement arm is the police, they actually have to expose crimes of their own colleagues and people they have professional and personal relationships with.
 This presents a clear conflict of interest.